-Ex-solider to remain jailed in probe of paramilitary group
+Ex-Marine to remain jailed in probe of paramilitary group

 Assistant U.S. Attorney Barbara Kocher showed the judge a 90-second video that she said shows Duncan firing gunshots and participating in military-style exercises.
 In the recruitment video, Duncan and three other members flashed “Heil Hitler” salutes while wearing skull masks associated with a neo-Nazi group called Atomwaffen Division, the indictment says.

-A hate symbol was in the background in reference to the perpetrator of the 2019 mass shootings at mosques in Christchurch, New Zealand, whom Duncan privately considered a “legend.”
+A hate symbol was in the background in reference to the perpetrator of the 2019 mass shootings at mosques in Christchurch, New Zealand, whom Duncan privately considered a “legend,” according to a message presented by the prosecutor.

 “Come home white man,” read a message at the end of the video.